Johnny-Knighten/ark-sa-server/README.md

 Docker Linux container image for running an ARK Survival Ascended dedicated server.

+**Note - This container has not been tested with the Epic Game Store version of the game only the Steam version.
+If there are any problem please open an issue.**

 **See the [wiki](https://github.com/Johnny-Knighten/ark-sa-server/wiki) for more detailed documentation.**

 # Table of Contents